United States Probation and Pretrial Services Officer

 Prior to appointment, the selectee considered for this position will undergo a medical examination and drug screening.
 Upon successful completion of the medical examination and drug screening, the selectee may then be appointed provisionally, pending a favorable suitability determination by the court.
 The medical requirements and essential job functions derived from the medical guidelines for probation officers are available for public review at U.S. Probation and Pretrial Services Employment Suitability Requirements.

-New officers will attend a four-week training academy at the Federal Law Enforcement Training Academy in South Carolina during the first year of employment.
+New officers will attend a four to six-week training academy at the Federal Law Enforcement Training Academy in South Carolina during the first year of employment.

 Incumbent will be subject to ongoing random drug screening, updated background investigations every five years and, as deemed necessary by management for reasonable cause, may be subject to subsequent fitness-for-duty evaluations.